 The dot chart is a composite chart with circles and lines.
 It is ideal for illustrating change while retaining the information about the absolute values

-The plot is run at the total plotted data level...
+The plot is run for the chosen dimension.

-The most recent, Actual, value is show with a black dot.
-The less recent, or Plan, value, is shown with a grey dot.
+The Actual, value is show with a black dot.
+The other value, is shown with a grey (if Previous year) or white (if Plan) dot.
 Red bands are "bad" while green bands are "good."
 Dots are accompanied by value labels.
-If the value labels are too close and would overlap, the app tries to show only one label

 SAVING THE PLOT

-To save the plot as a PNG file, click on the small circle to the right of the legend, and select "save as PNG".
+To save the plot as a PNG file, click on the small camera icon, and select "download as PNG".

 Open the expander under the 📊 Plot type drop down menu by clicking on the ➕ sign.